Things To Never Do When Someone Tells You They Have Epilepsy

 Don’t start whispering or lowering your voice to ask any questions you may have about epilepsy.

-Don’t say “That’s sad!” and that’s it.
+Don’t say “That’s sad!”
 This does not help.

 Don’t dismiss their epilepsy off as “No big deal.”